Pizza Delivery (SpongeBob SquarePants)

-"Pizza Delivery" is the first segment of the fifth episode of the American animated television series SpongeBob SquarePants.
+"Pizza Delivery" is the first segment of the fifth episode of the first season of the American animated television series SpongeBob SquarePants.
 It first aired on Nickelodeon in the United States on August 14, 1999.
-The episode was written by Sherm Cohen, Aaron Springer, and Peter Burns, and the animation was directed by Sean Dempsey.
+The segment was written by Sherm Cohen, Aaron Springer, and Peter Burns, and the animation was directed by Sean Dempsey.
 Cohen also functioned as storyboard director, and Springer worked as storyboard artist.

 In the episode, the Krusty Krab receives a call from a customer ordering a pizza, and Mr. Krabs sends SpongeBob and Squidward to deliver it.
 When the two employees become stranded in the middle of a desert, they get into numerous predicaments.
 Along the way, SpongeBob tries to show Squidward the lifestyle of the pioneers.

 In pitching the show to Nickelodeon, creator Stephen Hillenburg originally wanted the idea of having the characters on a road trip, inspired by the 1989 film Powwow Highway.
-However, he eventually gave up the idea before resurrecting it in "Pizza Delivery".
+The concept was later reworked for the story of the episode.
 The episode received critical acclaim, with most considering it one of the show's best episodes.
+In 2024, Rolling Stone named it one of the top 100 television episodes of all time.